 Renting a Mobile Home vs. Renting an Apartment

-While there are many unique reasons why people might choose to rent a mobile home instead of an apartment, mobile home living can be a great opportunity for millennials, retirees, or anyone in between.
+While there are many unique reasons why people might choose to rent a mobile home instead of an apartment, mobile home present a great opportunity for millennials, retirees, or anyone in between.

 - Rent Is Less Expensive: Renting a mobile home is generally less expensive than renting an apartment.
 For those looking to maximize their savings, or who have access to a place of their own that they wouldn’t be able to afford otherwise, renting a mobile home is an empowering option.